Airflow Executors Explained

 Worker Termination Grace Period

-Airflow has what we call a "Worker Termination Grace Period" (otherwise known as the "Celery Flush Period") that helps minimize task disruption upon deployment by continuing to run tasks for an x number of minutes (configurable via the Astro UI) after you push up a deploy.
-Under a LocalExecutor, your workers will start immediately upon deployment regardless of whether or not tasks were mid-execution, which could be disruptive if any of your DAGs are on a tight schedule.
-If you're careful to plan code pushes and deploys you should be ok, but just something of note that our heavy users certainly appreciate.
+An Airflow deployment on Astronomer running with Celery Workers has a setting called "Worker Termination Grace Period" (otherwise known as the "Celery Flush Period") that helps minimize task disruption upon deployment by continuing to run tasks for an x number of minutes (configurable via the Astro UI) after you push up a deploy.

 When you should use it